stoeps13/connections-doc/source/admin/admin/t_admin_enabling_file_sync.md

 **Attention:** Sync should be configured before the desktop clients are configured.
 If sync is configured after the desktop client plug-ins, users will have to refresh their server configuration manually.

+!!! note
-**Note:** Users can sync folders as well as files using My Drive.
+    Users can sync folders as well as files using My Drive.
 My Drive is available to users regardless of whether the file sync folder from a previous version of HCL Connections is available.
 When file sync is enabled, all files and folders in a user's My Drive will be synced to their My Drive folder on their desktop.

 1. To ensure that sync is enabled in Files, perform the following steps:
 2. Check out files-config.xml by following the first two steps described in [Changing Files configuration property values](t_admin_files_changing_config_properties.md).